noobj2/Anki-Review-PopUp/README.md

 ### Using AnkiWeb

-The easiest and safest way to install ARBb is through Ankiweb.
-By installing ARBb through AnkiWeb you can automatically install the version of the add-on that is compatible with your version of Anki; As new version of ARBb may not be compatible with older versions of Anki.
+The easiest and safest way to install Anki Review Pop-Up is through Ankiweb.
+By installing Anki Review Pop-Up through AnkiWeb you can automatically install the version of the add-on that is compatible with your version of Anki; As new version of Anki Review Pop-Up may not be compatible with older versions of Anki.

 **To install using AnkiWeb follow these steps:**